megonemad1/Tutor-Website/Blog/_posts/2020-04-10-coin_converter.md

             c-=denom*self.currency_index[k]
         return rval

-this is a simple premise, yet the stated implementation has a flaw. python dictionary's aren't sorted, even if they where it would by key not by value. but the value in this context is the worth of the coin, and for this to work I need to look at the biggest coins first. otherwise in worst case where the base coin is first....
-I'll get the current total... entirely in the base coin. who wants £1000 in pennies. to fix this I add a sort function call that looks at the coins' value. in this case I made it negative, as sorted by default makes it ascending. making the value negative flips that to descending. there is probably a fancy python spell I could cast to reverse the order, but *-1 is less googling.
+this is a simple premise, yet the stated implementation has a flaw.
+Python dictionary's aren't sorted, even if they where it would by key not by value.
+But the value in this context is the worth of the coin, and for this to work I need to look at the biggest coins first.
+Otherwise in worst case where the base coin is first....
+I'll get the current total...
+Entirely in the base coin.
+Who wants £1000 in pennies.
+To fix this I add a sort function call that looks at the coins' value.
+In this case I made it negative, as sorted by default makes it ascending.
+Making the value negative flips that to descending.
+There is probably a fancy python spell I could cast to reverse the order, but *-1 is less googling.

     def get_denominations(self, c):
         rval={}